joecullin/aoc2022/README.md

 ./run.js --puzzle=1.2 --input=./inputs/01.sample.txt
 ```

 Since I usually work on these in vi, the one thing I miss from vscode is the instant linting.
-I usually run like this:
+I usually run like this, so I can see warnings but don't have to fix them right away.
 ```
-npm run lint && ./run.js --puzzle=1.2 --input=./inputs/01.sample.txt
+npm run lint; ./run.js --puzzle=1.2 --input=./inputs/01.sample.txt
 ```

 ## Previous years